 I tried to make up for the lack of overtones by buying a small enhancer, a device meant to generating additional overtones, and it sort of helped with the piano sounds.
 But the overall sound remained disappointing, and later, I realised what the problem was: the output circuitry dulled down the sound.
 A crude and uninteresting low-pass filter removed all signs of life from the signal.

-The designer seem to have feared that noise, so they added the high-pass filter to the outputs.
+The designer seem to have feared that noise, so they added the low-pass filter to the outputs.
 I actually quite liked it, so I removed a capacitor from the circuit and killed the filter.
 It sounded a lot better to me after that.

 Still, the Keytek remained an uninspiring machine – and I was really glad to sell it and to move on to a really decent FM synth, the Casio VZ-1.
 (You see, I’ve got a soft spot for underdogs.)
 And all the analog warmth I’d ever need soon came from my Matrix-1000 – the one that only recently has undergone brain surgery.